-Let us recall that in \cite{HuckabaKeller1979}, a ring $R$ is defined to have Property (A), if each finitely generated ideal $I \subseteq Z(R)$ has a nonzero annihilator.
-We define an $S$-semimodule $M$ to have Property (A), if each finitely generated ideal $I \subseteq Z_S(M)$ has a nonzero annihilator in $M$.
-We also define that an $S$-semimodule $M$ is an Auslander semimodule, if $Z(S) \subseteq Z_S(M)$.
-This definition is inspired from Auslander's Zero-Divisor Conjecture in module theory (Cf. \cite[p.
+We define an $S$-semimodule $M$ to be primal if $Z_S(M)$ is an ideal of $S$ (see Definition \ref{PrimalsemimoduleDef}).
+Note that an $S$-semimodule $M$ has Property (A) if each finitely generated ideal $I \subseteq Z_S(M)$ has a nonzero annihilator in $M$ (check Definition \ref{semimodulepropertyA}).
+In Corollary \ref{PrimalResult}, we show that if $S$ is a weak Gaussian semiring and $G$ is a cancellative torsion-free commutative monoid, then the $S[G]$-semimodule $M[G]$ is primal if and only if the $S$-semimodule $M$ is primal and has Property (A).
+We recall that a semiring $S$ is weak Gaussian if and only if each of its prime ideals is subtractive \cite[Theorem 19]{Nasehpour2016}.
+An ideal $I$ of a semiring $S$ is subtractive if $a+b\in I$ and $a\in I$ imply that $b\in $ for all $a,b\in S$ \cite[p.
+66]{Golan1999}.
+In this section, we also introduce Auslander semimodules.
+We define an $S$-semimodule $M$ to be an Auslander semimodule, if $Z(S) \subseteq Z_S(M)$ (see Definition \ref{AuslanderSemimodule}).
+In Theorem \ref{AuslanderSemimoduleThm}, we show that if $M$ is an Auslander $S$-semimodule and has Property (A) and $G$ is a cancellative torsion-free commutative monoid, then $M[G]$ is an Auslander $S[G]$-semimodule.

+The definition of Auslander semimodules, inspired by the definition of Auslander modules in \cite{NasehpourAuslander}, is related to Auslander's Zero-Divisor Theorem in commutative algebra, which says that if $R$ is a Noetherian local ring, $M$ is an $R$-module of finite type and finite projective dimension, and $r\in R$ is not a zero-divisor on $M$, then $r$ is not a zero-divisor on $R$ (cf. \cite[p.